 - Your insurance may be affected by making a withdrawal.
-Please check the Insurance in your super document or call us for more information. - The actual amount paid to you may be different to the amount you request.
-This can happen when additional contributions have been made or when fees, costs, taxes and insurance premiums have been deducted or investment returns (positive or negative) have been applied. - When you withdraw money from your super account, you cannot choose which investment options the money comes from.
-All super withdrawals are made proportionally according to the investment options you have selected. - If you make a partial withdrawal, you must leave at least \$6,000 in your account.
+Please check the Insurance in your super booklet or call us for more information. - The actual amount paid to you may be different to the amount you request.
+This can happen when additional contributions have been made or when fees, costs, taxes and insurance premiums have been deducted or investment returns (positive or negative) have been applied. - If you make a partial withdrawal, you must leave at least \$6,000 in your account.
 If you request a partial withdrawal and it doesn't allow a minimum account balance of \$6,000, we'll process as much of your withdrawal as possible while still retaining \$6,000 in your account.
 If your account balance is less than \$6,000, you can only request a full withdrawal. - All withdrawals paid into a foreign bank account will be paid in the foreign bank's local currency unless otherwise requested. - If you're under 60, tax will be deducted from your withdrawal before payment is made.
 If you don't provide your tax file number (TFN), tax will be deducted from the taxable component of your withdrawal at the highest marginal tax rate plus the Medicare levy.
 For more information about tax on withdrawals, go to unisuper.com.au/tax.